MD, Johns Hopkins School of Medicine, 1992

 I study risk factors for vascular disease across different organs including the heart, kidney and brain with the goal of improving health and training leaders in research.
 Much of my work has focused on factors mediating excess risk among patients with various stages of chronic kidney disease (CKD), from pre-clinical to end-stage.
 Rigorously defining the burden of CKD in the population is an area I have contributed to since co-chairing the guidelines workgroup which standardized CKD staging (chair, Andrew Levey).
 I have enjoyed looking at genetic and biologic risk factors as well as innovative epidemiologic methods and statistical analysis in the conduct of this research.
 The ultimate objective of my work is to decrease the enormous burden of vascular disease through developing the scientific basis for behavioral and pharmacologic interventions.

-Program leadership at Hopkins:
+Program Leadership at Johns Hopkins:

 Director, Cardiovascular Epidemiology Training Program (T32HL07024) and co-director area of concentration.